gocardless/gocardless-pro-php/README.md

 ## Usage Examples

 - Where a request returns a single resource, the client will return an response object with getters matching the resource's attributes and an attached raw response, retrivable with the `response()` method.
-- Where a request returns multiple resources, the client will return an iterable read-only `ListResponse` object.
-The individual resources can be retrieved using the `items()` method of the returned object.
+- Where a request returns multiple resources, the client will return a read-only `ListResponse` object with a method `records()` to return the retrieved records as an array.
 - In case of non-JSON responses (PDFs, etc.), the library will return the raw response.
 - To access data elements, use getter methods (as opposed to properties) matching the keys in the JSON response - see the [GoCardless Pro API Docs](https://developer.gocardless.com/pro/) for details.